Joan of Kent: Marriage to the Black Prince

-It is suggested that Edward's parents did not favour a marriage between their son and their former ward, but this may be contradicted by the fact that King Edward assisted his son in acquiring all four of the needed dispensations for Edward to marry Joan.
+It is suggested that Edward's parents did not favour a marriage between their son and their former ward; nevertheless, King Edward assisted his son in acquiring all four of the needed dispensations for Edward to marry Joan.
 Among the problems was Edward and Joan's birth placement within the prohibited degrees of consanguinity.
 Queen Philippa (wife of Edward III) had made a favourite of Joan in her childhood.
-Both she and the king may have been concerned about the legitimacy of any resulting children, considering Joan's complicated marital record, but such concerns were remedied by a second ruling of Pope Clement's successor Innocent VI that held the initial ruling on Joan's previous marriage attempts.
+Both she and the king may have been concerned about the legitimacy of any resulting children, considering Joan's complicated marital record, but such concerns were remedied by a second ruling of Pope Clement's successor Innocent VI that upheld the initial ruling on Joan's previous marriage attempts.
 At the king's request, the Pope granted the four dispensations needed to allow the two to be legally married.
-Joan's and Prince's spring marriage was annulled, and the couple hold second wedding, this time official, on 10 October 1361 at Windsor Castle, with the king and queen in attendance.
-The Archbishop of Canterbury presided.
+Joan and Edward's spring marriage was annulled, and the couple held a second wedding, this time official, on 10 October 1361 at Windsor Castle, with the king and queen in attendance.
+The Archbishop of Canterbury officiated.

 In 1362, the Black Prince was invested as Prince of Aquitaine, a region of France that had belonged to the English Crown since the marriage of Eleanor of Aquitaine to Henry II of England in 1152.
 He and Joan moved to Bordeaux, the capital of the principality, where they spent the next nine years.
 Two sons were born during this period to the royal couple.
 The elder son, Edward of Angoulême (1365–1370), died at the age of five.
-Their younger son, the future King Richard II, was born on 6 January 1367, the labour reportedly having been premature due to Joan's distress after the Black Prince left her side to fight in Spanish war.
+Their younger son, the future King Richard II, was born on 6 January 1367; according to chronicler Chandos Herald the labour was premature due to Joan's distress after the Black Prince left her side to fight in Spanish war.
 He was lured into a battle on behalf of King Peter of Castile and achieved one of his greatest victories.
 King Peter, however, was later killed, and there was no money to pay the troops.
 In the meantime, Joan was forced to raise another army as her husband's enemies were threatening Aquitaine in his absence.